Nusa Penida Island Tour To Get The Best Instagram Photos

 Sharing is caring!

 Do you know the T-Rex lookalike mountain with a sandy beach at the bottom surrounded by dazzlingly blue water that is featured in almost all posts about Bali?
-It’s actually on another island nearby – Nusa Penida.
-On my recent trip to Bali, I went on a Nusa Penida tour and experienced this and several other stunning beaches in one day.

 What you can see on a full-day Nusa Penida tour

-Nusa Penida is less developed than Bali, and people say that it brings back the memories of how Bali used to be before all of the tourist crowds.
+Nusa Penida is less developed than Bali, and people say that it brings back memories of how Bali used to be before all of the tourist crowds.
 This island gives a wild vibe.
-Even if you go on an organized tour to the main attractions to take the iconic pictures for your Instagram, you will still get a glimpse of the rural villages, jungle, and many bumps in the road.
+Even if you go on an organized tour to the main attractions to take iconic pictures for your Instagram, you will still get a glimpse of the rural villages, jungle, and many bumps in the road.

 Kelingking Beach